-Australia is multicultural country attracting a large number of immigrants every year.
+Australia is a multicultural country attracting a large number of immigrants every year.
 It is also one of the expensive countries to live in.
-It has three level of government: federal, state and local councils.
-It is rich in wildlife, flora and fauna.
+It has three levels of government: federal, state, and local councils.
+It is rich in wildlife, flora, and fauna.
 Apart from this, below are the things you need to know before planning to study in Australia.

 Sydney and Melbourne are enlisted as the most expensive cities.
 You will find everything from house rent to all living cost expensive.
 You should spend your money carefully and organize your spending.
 You might feel the need to work to cover your expenses.
 You will be allowed to work with some limits on working hours.

 To avoid yourself looking stupid or stop someone laughing at you in Australia, you should know about some Australian slangs in advance.
 Meanwhile, there is also the advantage of living in Australia which is a wide variety of food diverse cultures offer.